crossplane-contrib/provider-helm/README.md

 # provider-helm

-`provider-helm` is a Crossplane Provider that enables deployment and management of Helm Releases on Kubernetes clusters typically provisioned by Crossplane:
+`provider-helm` is a Crossplane Provider that enables deployment and management of Helm Releases on Kubernetes clusters typically provisioned by Crossplane, and has the following functionality:

-- A `Provider` resource type that only points to a credentials `Secret`.
-- A `Release` resource type that is to manage Helm Releases.
+- A `Release` resource type to manage Helm Releases.
 - A managed resource controller that reconciles `Release` objects and manages Helm releases.

 ## Install